Miyagi: Don't know. First time you, first time me.

 - Mr. Miyagi gives Daniel his keys and tells him to drive his truck.
 When Daniel protests that he doesn't have a license, Miyagi replies "Me neither."

 - The King's Speech: Bertie always refers to Logue as "Doctor" (despite Logue trying to get him to call him "Lionel") until he learns that Logue isn't actually a doctor.
 He's furious at the deception, although Logue points out he never referred to himself as a doctor; he's just used to helping people with speech problems.
+Moreover when he first started, there weren't any qualifications you could study for in that area.

 - Isaac Asimov and Robert Silverberg's The Positronic Man: When Andrew Martin arrives on Luna City, one of the colonies on the moon, he is shocked by prosthetologists calling him "Dr Martin", as (despite being the inventor of the field and foremost researcher and experimental subject) he only has an honorary degree (hundreds of them, but still).
 He requests that they simply call him "Andrew", as he is a robot, and despite their promises they occasionally lapse into calling him Dr Martin.